Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### `Attr`

-Some ops require configuration properties in addition to inputs and outputs.For example, the `reshape` class needs to be config the shape and the `conv` needs to be config the alignment method.
+Some ops require configuration properties in addition to inputs and outputs.For example, the `reshape` needs to be configured the shape and the `conv` needs to be configured the alignment method.
 We can use the `Attr` at registration to set attributes for op.
 For example:

 ```cpp
 OpRegistry& Attr(const std::string& name,